 - 7.3.7.1.
 Travel distance to behavioral health specialists (i.e., psychologists, medical psychologists, APRN Nurse Practitioner or Clinical Nurse Specialist (CNS) in mental health, or LCSW's) and to psychiatrists for members living in rural parishes shall not exceed 30 miles or 60 minutes for 90% of such members. - 7.3.7.2.
-Travel distance to behavioral health specialists (i.e., psychologists, medical psychologists, APRN Nurse Practitioner or CNS in mental health, or LCSW's) and to psychiatrists for members living in urban parishes shall not exceed 15 miles or 30 minutes for 90% of such members.
+Travel distance to behavioral health specialists (i.e., psychologists, medical psychologists, APRNNurse Practitioner or CNS in mental health, or LCSW's) and to psychiatrists for members living in urban parishes shall not exceed 15 milesor 30 minutes for 90% of such members. - 7.3.7.3.
+Travel distance to psychiatric inpatient hospital services shall not exceed 90 miles or 90 minutes for 90% of members.
+Maximum time for admission shall not exceed 4 hours (emergency involuntary), 24 hours (involuntary), or 24 hours (voluntary). - 7.3.7.4.
+Travel distance to ASAM Level 3.3 shall not exceed 30 miles or 60 minutes for 90% of adult members.
+Maximum time for admission or appointment shall not exceed